carloscabo/Datalayerz/README.md

 ## 7. Make children elements to _inherit_ the event of its parent

-Sometimes you need that all of the children elements of one conatiner elemnt behave exactly the same way.
-To avoid repeat again and again the same `data-datalayer` attribute / settings you can use the special data-attr `data-datalayer-children`.
+Sometimes you need that **all the children elements of one container element behave exactly the same way.** To avoid repeat again and again the same `data-datalayer` attributes / settings you can use the special data-attr `data-datalayer-children`.

-In the following sample all the children ( **direct descendants!** ) of the `<ul>` elements send the link text.
+In the following sample all the children ( **direct descendants!** ) of the `<ul>` element send the link text.

 ````html
 <ul class="main-nav" data-datalayer-children='[{"trigger":"click", "eventCategory":"Menu","eventAction":"$(el).text()"}]' >